writethedocs/www/docs/blog/write-the-docs-2023-stats.rst

 Conferences
 ~~~~~~~~~~~

-* 325 attendees in Portland (from 600 virtually)
+* 325 in-person attendees in Portland (from 600 online in 2022)
-* 300 attendees in Atlantic (from 225)
+* 300 online attendees in Atlantic (from 225 online at Prague 2022)
-* 75 attendees in Australia (from 100 virtually)
+* 75 in-person attendees in Australia (from 100 online in 2022)

 It was great to be back in person in 2023,
-as well as offer a new approach to our virtual events.
+as well as offer a new approach to our virtual event.

 Slack network
 ~~~~~~~~~~~~~